eslint/eslint/docs/rules/no-caller.md

 ## Rule Details

-This rule is aimed at discouraging the use of deprecated and sub-optimal code, but disallowing the use of `arguments.caller` and `arguments.callee`.
+This rule is aimed at discouraging the use of deprecated and sub-optimal code by disallowing the use of `arguments.caller` and `arguments.callee`.
 As such, it will warn when `arguments.caller` and `arguments.callee` are used.

 Examples of **incorrect** code for this rule: